Middleton Advice paper: What are the key differences when buying property in Scotland and England?

 Anti-money laundering.
 This process can take time, so it should be addressed and dealt with by your solicitor on first instruction.

 Costs.
-Your costs will include legal and surveying fees as well as Stamp Duty, Land Tax and registration dues, and these should be ascertained, if possible, prior to submitting an offer.
+Your costs will include legal and surveying fees as well as Stamp Duty, Land Tax (known as Land and Building Transaction Tax in Scotland) and registration dues, and these should be ascertained, if possible, prior to submitting an offer.

 Thanks: John Fulton, Anderson Strathern Solicitors, Edinburgh and Glasgow.